 NHS Providers has set out seven priorities for the new government to help future decision makers and current opinion formers understand where they should focus their attention.
 One of the most important of these priorities is workforce.

-Every organisation depends on its workforce – it is only as good as the staff it employs and keepsDirector of policy and strategytweet this
+Every organisation depends on its workforce – it is only as good as the staff it employs and keepsDirector of Policy and Strategy and Deputy Chief Executivetweet this

 Every organisation depends on its workforce – it is only as good as the staff it employs and keeps.
 The personalised, caring and highly specialised nature of health care means this is particularly the case for the NHS.
 The huge gap that is growing between the supply of trained staff and the increasing demand for services has set the NHS on a collision course in terms of the timeliness, quality and safety of care patients receive

 It is particularly concerning that NHS trust leaders now report that tackling this issue is one of their top priorities alongside and sometimes, ahead of the NHS’s finances.